onaio/onadata/docs/merged-datasets.rst

 Merged Datasets
 ***************

-This endpoint provides access to data from multiple forms Merged datasets should have the same functionality as the forms endpoint with the difference being:
+This endpoint provides access to data from multiple forms.
+Merged datasets should have the same functionality as the forms endpoint with the difference being:

-- They do not accept submissions directly
+- They do not accept submissions directly, submissions to individual forms will be reflected in merged datasets..
 - No edits are allowed on the merged dataset, edits should be applied on the individual form.

 Merged datasets will only display the fields that are common to all the forms that are being merged.